Mikania micrantha: Allelopathy

 Extracts from M. micrantha slow the germination and growth of a variety of plant species.
 At least three sesquiterpenoids have been identified which produce this effect.

 Diseases

 Mikania micrantha is affected by a virus called Mikania micrantha wilt virus (MMWV), which is a Fabavirus.

 Medicinal uses

 It is used to heal cuts and stop minor external bleeding in Fiji but its medicinal properties are still yet to be fully discovered.
 It is also a very popular local antiseptic medicine in Mizoram State of India, it is known locally as Japan Hlo.
 Its use has also been reported in the state of Arunachal Pradesh; fresh leaves are pounded and then applied over lacerations to stop bleeding and subsequent healing.
 In Bangladesh used to treat gastric ulcer and as a local antiseptic.

+The antioxidant activity and anthelmintic (anti-parasitic) activity of Mikania micrantha leaves has been studied.